build2/libbuild2-autoconf/README.md

    `HAVE_STRUCT_STAT_ST_MTIM_TV_NSEC`.

    For other entities (builtin types, instruction sets, etc) the canonical name is typically just the entity name.
+For example, `HAVE_SSE4_2`.

    Note that if the entity includes leading underscore(s), include it (them) in the name (since there could also be a version without).
 For example:
    `__bswap_32()` becomes `HAVE___BSWAP_32`.

-5. Describe what the check is testing.
+5. Describe what the check is checking for.
 Examples:

    ```
    /* Check for the <sys/stat.h> header.